CLASSIFICATION

 Classification Masterlist

 See below for the National Para Alpine Skiing, Para Snowboarding and Para Nordic Classification Masterlist.
-This list includes athletes who have been nationally or internationally classified as per FIS Para Classification Rules / Australian National Classification Rules.
+This list includes athletes who have been Provisionally, Nationally or Internationally classified as per FIS Para Classification Rules / Australian National Classification Rules.

 Classification Rules, Forms, Policies and Procedures